sam-shore/sous-chef/REST-API.md

 # REST API

 The following documentation is designed to help you connect with the REST API.
-There are a number of different end-points available internally and one publicly at this time.
+Each section defines an endpoint, the request parameters, and the response attributes.

 ## Contents